rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    A low-battery alert is one in a whole set of use cases for individually customizable physical alerting.

-   We've come to the ultimate reason for a personal Black Box.
+   We've come tothe ultimate reason for a personal Black Box.

 0. When it is configured with an
    <strong>API</strong> (Application Programming Interface)